 Kate Lindsey

-The mezzo-soprano Kate Lindsey combines vocal excellence with dramatic intensity, and is regularly invited to perform at the most prestigious opera houses and festivals, among them the Metropolitan Opera, the Royal Opera House, Covent Garden, the Vienna and Bavarian State Operas, the Salzburg Festival, the Glyndebourne Festival and the Festival d’Aix-en-Provence.
+The mezzo-soprano Kate Lindsey combines vocal excellence with dramatic intensity, and is regularly invited to perform at the most prestigious opera houses and festivals, among them the Metropolitan Opera, New York, the Royal Opera House, Covent Garden, the Vienna and Bavarian State Operas, the Salzburg Festival, the Glyndebourne Festival and the Festival d’Aix-en-Provence.

 Kate Lindsey appears in concert with leading orchestras.
 She has worked with conductors including Harry Bicket, James Conlon, Vladimir Jurowski, Pablo Heras-Casado, James Levine, David Robertson, William Christie, Yannick Nézet-Séguin, Thomas Guggeis, Philippe Jordan, Kent Nagano, Teodor Currentzis, Thomas Hengelbrock and Franz Welser-Möst.